-In the Republic of Korea, the AT service delivery system comprises 1 national assistive technology centre and 8 state-based ATCs, with a goal to have 16 state-based centres for a nationwide system.
-Each state-based centre manages the local regional assistive technology centre.
+In the Republic of Korea, the AT service delivery system is comprised of 1 National Assistive Technology Centre and 8 State-based Assistive Technology Centres, with a goal to have 16 state-based centres for a nationwide system.
+Each state-based centre manages the local Regional Assistive Technology Centre.
 The majority of ATCs are established at existing institutes and rehabilitation hospitals and centres including the National Rehabilitation Research Institute.
-ATCs run call centres, websites, and social media to provide information on AT funding sources and devices to clients.
+26 ATCs run call centres, websites, and social media to provide information on AT funding sources and devices to clients.
 Individualized AT services are available through the ATCs, with quality control of delivery occurring through service manuals.